 Avoid "buying a dividend."
 At the time you purchase your Fund shares, the Fund's net asset value may reflect undistributed income, undistributed capital gains, or net unrealized appreciation in the value of the portfolio securities held by the Fund.
 For taxable investors, a subsequent distribution to you of such amounts, although constituting a return of your investment, would be taxable.
 Buying shares in the Fund just before it declares an income dividend or capital gain distribution is sometimes known as "buying a dividend."

 Tax Considerations

-If you are a taxable investor, Fund distributions are generally taxable to you as ordinary income, capital gains or some combination of both.
-This is the case whether you reinvest your distributions in additional Fund shares or receive them in cash.
+If you are a taxable investor, Fund distributions are generally taxable to you as ordinary income, capital gains or some combination of both, as follows: